kyriacos/dotfiles/quick-commands.md

 * --reject=gif url = reject certain file types
 * -r -A.pdf url = download only certain files
 * --ftp-user=USER --ftp-password=PASS ftp-url = or nothing for anonymous

+# zsh rename
+* zmv -n "(**/)plain(*)" '$1read_only$2'
+    - Remember to use single quotes for the second part!
+    - This does a recursive rename, looks for files and directories with 'plain' in their name and `mv` all of them to 'read_only'.
+    - The -n just displays the changes doesn't actually carry it out.